osiandtrix/oq-tawreed-browser-extension/README.md

 ## Usage

-### Method 1: Floating Button (Recommended)
+### Method 1: Floating Button
 1. Navigate to any Tawreed OQ portal page with tender tables
-2. A blue "Download Table" button will automatically appear in the top-right corner
+2. If enabled, a blue "Download Table" button will appear in the top-right corner
 3. Click the button to instantly download the table as a CSV file

 ### Method 2: Extension Popup